Kramatorsk: Geography

-The Kramatorsk metro area is located between Sloviansk Raion and Kostiantynivka Raion, making it a central part of a major urban agglomeration with over 500,000 inhabitants.
+The Kramatorsk metro area is located in Kramatorsk Raion, making it a central part of a major urban agglomeration with over 500,000 inhabitants.

 Demographics

 Kramatorsk has a population of over 164,700 inhabitants (2013) and has a metropolitan area of over 197,000 inhabitants (2013).
-As of the Ukrainian Census of 2001:
+Ukrainians are by far the largest ethnic group, yet the city is mostly Russophone.
+The exact ethnic and linguistic composition as of the Ukrainian Census of 2001 was: